arby36/monobot/README.md

 Note, East Chat has turned into Monotone Server, therefore, we changed the bot's name from SidBot to MonoBot.

+Be sure to look at our Documentation at the Wiki Section!

 ## To download and run:

 Needs